platformatic/platformatic/docs/getting-started/quick-start-guide.md

 # Quick Start Guide

 Welcome to your first steps with [Platformatic DB](/docs/reference/db/introduction.md).
 This guide will help you set up and run your first API using Platformatic DB with [SQLite](https://www.sqlite.org/).
-By the end of this guide, you'll have a fully functional API up and running.
+By the end of this guide, you'll have a fully functional API ready to use.

 :::note